 The Dominican Republic's beaches are widely celebrated as being among the world's best, and for good reason.
 Here, more than 1,000 miles of golden sugar-colored sand is gently lapped by warm waters so clear and blue one has to see to believe.
 Depending on location, the beaches offer a gentle lullaby for an Oceanside nap or enough wind to keep a Technicolor kiteboard adrift.
 Our favorites for a relaxing beach holiday are Sosua, Cabarete Playa Grande, El Caleton Beach.

 Light weight sports clothing and casual dress is recommended unless you are going to the mountain regions.
 (Bring a sweater) It's always handy to bring a fold up umbrella or compact plastic rain coat as sometimes we have afternoon showers but the umbrella is the preferable option as you can use it for shade when needed.

 The national currency of the Dominican Republic is the Dominican Peso.
 In the tourist areas you can also pay with American Dollars as well as travelers checks.
-The ex-change rate at this moment is 35 pesos for 1 US$.
-(Oct.
-2009)
+The ex-change rate check on line for the current rate

 Credit cards like Master Card, VISA and Eurocard are accepted in most mid-sized businesses nationwide or go to about any bank where you use the ATM machine.
 It’s safer to actually go in the bank to withdraw money as quite often the ATM’s can be unreliable with money not being given out but the funds still withdrawn from your account.
 If this happens, take a note of the bank address, the time and inform your bank what has happen as soon as you can.
 The local bank will not be able to help you with this problem and this is the usual response you get.
 Money exchange shops are common but the exchange rate will fluctuate between exchange shop so be aware and shop around.